Many Kiwis have bought used vehicles which have turned out to be less than they expected. The AA offers some advice on how to avoid buying a lemon.

 Of course, along with these advantages, there are certain risks.
 A used car may have mechanical or structural problem, replacement parts may be hard to find, the seller may misrepresent the car’s mileage or condition and warranty coverage may not be available.

-The consumer’s challenge is to make the most of a used car’s advantages, and minimize the risks.
+The consumer’s challenge is to make the most of a used car’s advantages, and minimise the risks.

 Before launching your search for a good deal on a used car, spend some time considering many of the same factors that would apply to a new car purchase: how you will use the vehicle; how long you plan to keep it; the size, style, features and appearance you need or prefer; and your budget or financing options for the purchase, as well as for operation, maintenance, and repair costs.
 Know your financial limits and secure any needed financing before beginning your search.